Adam Rippon: 2017–18 season

+Post-competitive career

+Following his retirement from competitive figure skating, Rippon began working as a coach and choreographer.

+In 2023, he began a figure skating podcast, titled "The Runthrough," which he hosts alongside Ashley Wagner and their friend Sarah Hughes (not to be confused with 2002 Olympic Champion Sarah Hughes).
+In addition, he has also done figure skating commentary.

 Dancing with the Stars

 On April 13, 2018, Rippon was announced as one of the celebrities who would compete on season 26 of Dancing with the Stars.
 His professional partner was Jenna Johnson.
-Rippon, along with Johnson, won the competition.
+They won the competition.

 Signature moves

-Rippon's signature move is a 3Lz that he executes with both arms above his head, colloquially dubbed the "Rippon Lutz".
-He is capable of performing the 3Lz-2T-2Lo combination with one hand over his head in all three jumps (colloquially named the "'Tano Lutz" after Brian Boitano, who popularized the move).
+Rippon's signature move is a triple Lutz that he executes with both arms above his head, colloquially dubbed the "Rippon Lutz".
+He is capable of performing the triple Lutz/double toe loop/double loop jump combination with one hand over his head in all three jumps (colloquially named the "'Tano Lutz" after Brian Boitano, who popularized the move).

 Personal life

 On October 2, 2015, Rippon publicly came out as gay.

-In March 2018, Rippon appeared at the 90th Academy Awards red carpet wearing a harness designed by Moschino.
+In his memoir Beautiful on the Outside, Rippon revealed that, before coming out as gay, he briefly dated South Korean Olympic champion Yuna Kim while both were training in Toronto.
+Rippon and his husband, Jussi-Pekka Kajaala, were married on December 31, 2021.
+The two met on Tinder in 2018.

 At the Time 100 Gala in April 2019, Rippon honored his mother, a single parent, for her inspiration and dedication to his success.
 He reminded people that success is not overnight: It requires dedication and the support of others.
 In addition to his mother, Kelly, he has a close relationship with his siblings.

 In 2019, Rippon guest-hosted RuPaul's Drag Race season 11 "Ruveal" livestreams with reigning queen from season 10, Aquaria.

-In 2019, Rippon appeared in Taylor Swift's "You Need to Calm Down" music video, which won the MTV Video Music Award for Video of the Year.
+Also in 2019, Rippon appeared in Taylor Swift's "You Need to Calm Down" music video, which won the MTV Video Music Award for Video of the Year.
 He also appeared in Superfruit's "The Promise" music video.

-In his memoir Beautiful on the Outside, Rippon revealed that, before coming out as gay, he briefly dated South Korean Olympic champion Yuna Kim while both were training in Toronto.

-Rippon and his husband, Jussi-Pekka Kajaala, were married on December 31, 2021.
-The two met on Tinder in 2018.